winglang/playground/apps/tour/src/tutorials/01-tutorial.md

-# Let's add the first cloud service to our app

-Below is an empty Wing source code file.
-The first line, "bring cloud", lets us access resources from the Wing standard library.

-1. **Uncomment line 3**.
-A **queue** will appear in the simulator to the right.
-2. Click **Next** to continue
+# Welcome to the Winglang tutorial!

+We’re going to quickly build a smart queue that prints its messages and stores the latest one in a bucket.

+You'll interact with it in the embedded Wing Simulator, and then compile to AWS.